vitorlinsbinski/data_structures/README.md

 - Graphs
 - Asymptotic Notations

-  <span>I'm using C++ to learn this data strucutres and watching to the course "Mastering Data Structures & Algorithms using C and C+" by Abdul Bari.</span>
+  <span>I'm using C++ to learn this data strucutres and watching to the course "Mastering Data Structures & Algorithms using C and C+", by Abdul Bari.</span>